Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 addition, I worked with my group to rearrange our presentation and go into more detail for our testing segments.

-My group and I spent 30 minutes recording our video.
-I spent 20 minutes editing.
+My group and I spent 30 minutes recording our [video](https://www.youtube.com/watch?v=cDo-Dnvu3rs), which I then spent 20 minutes editing.